Joselyne123/instagram/README.md

-* Create test file to test all your method
 * Create the manage file for used to run all your test
 * Create Start.sh to help you to run and open the server
 * Create a config file to link your project qith the database or any url link